maevecrossan/echoes-of-the-abyss/README.md

 Below are the steps I followed for deployment once I did the above:

 1. Sign in to Heroku.
-2. Navigate to your dashbord.
+2. Navigate to your dashboard.
 3. In the top right corner, click 'New'.
 4. Click 'Create new app'.
 5. Give your app a name and choose a region.
 Click 'save'.